thijoubert/chulapa/collections/_posts/2021-08-31-InformationBarriers-SharePoint.md

 ---
-title: "Information Barriers: What impacts and user experience for SharePoint? ="
+title: "Information Barriers: What impacts and user experience for SharePoint?"
 subtitle:
 excerpt: Although the primary use of Information Barriers is for communication in Teams, it is possible to extend the coverage to OneDrive and SharePoint Online.